 Do you have multiple online storefronts that you need to manage?
 One of Magento’s best features is its coded-in ability to operate multiple stores from one admin page.
 This program also offers extensive analysis, product management, and mobile-friendly payment systems.

 Plus, thanks to its new Adobe owners, Magento now features native integration with the Adobe Creative Cloud.
 This makes it easier than ever to create gorgeous websites that will function as designed.

 Magento Price Point

 Magento open-source still exists as an option for those with tight purse strings.
-This will still include the costs of developing the site, hosting it, and bug-fixing should problems arise.
+This will still include the costing of Magento hosting providers, its development charges, and bug-fixing should problems arise.
 Those costs can total around $15,000.

 However, if you want access to the features that Adobe has added to the program since taking over, you’ll need to purchase either a Commerce or Commerce Cloud license.
 If your business makes less than a million dollars in gross revenue, those licenses will cost you $22,000 and $40,000, respectively.

-This does not include hosting costs, development costs, and a host of other expenses.
+This does not include hosting costs, development costs, Magento support and maintenance, and a host of other expenses.
 Nor does it account for Magento’s the more you earn, the more you pay policy, which can shove costs even higher.